ABOUT ME: AMY ATKINSON (AKA MISS A) ART TEACHER

 I have had so many amazing experiences teaching Visual Arts in Canada, Singapore, Australia, Thailand and China.
 I came late to my teaching career, first starting my career within the (then) emerging field of Information Technology (IT) as a programmer and web developer working at IBM and Rogers Media.
 When I look back, it's clear that I took the 'teachers are life long learners' saying to heart.
 Ever since my early days as the Head of Waterfront in Orillia, Ontario, a competitive swim coach, a feng shui consultant and a working artist, I have always been teaching and learning.

-As a teacher my strengths are based on enriching the student experience; inspiring, motivating and creating inclusivity access the arts.
-I adore my time in the art studio with my students, challenging each other with ideas and designs developed through the design process.
-I enjoy scaffolding and writing curriculum that flow through the secondary levels with a focus on the design cycle, process as well as skill develop.
-Including planning opportunities for students to practice and demonstrate ATL skills is an integral part of a task or assessment.
+As a teacher my strengths are based on enriching the student experience; inspiring, motivating and creating inclusivity across the arts.
+I adore my time in the art studio with my students, challenging each other (me to them and them to me) with ideas and designs developed through the design process.
+I am a big fan of scaffolding and writing curriculum that flows through the secondary levels with a focus on the design cycle, (It is all about the PROCESS!), as well as skill development while including planning opportunities for students to practice and demonstrate ATL skills is an integral part of a task or assessment.
 Doing this allows students to take ownership of their work and recognize their successes beyond the remits of the grade boundaries.
 To that end, I also created a few strategies, such as 'Pop Art Challenges' to further encourage student ownership and develop confidence in their artwork as well as the understanding of the subjective nature of art.
-On a more practical level, as a working artist, I know my subject thoroughly, am constantly inspired myself by my students and take great pride that I am able to work with my students to design units that all students engage with.
+On a more practical level, as a working artist, I know my subject thoroughly.
+Because of my strong IT background, technology and creative ways to use it to convey meaning and develop creative confidence is always a part of classroom.
+I am constantly inspired myself by my students and take great pride that I am able to work alongside my students to design units that we all can creatively engage with.